OfficeDev/open-xml-docs/docs/word/how-to-open-a-word-processing-document-for-read-only-access.md

 --------------------------------------------------------------------------------
 ## Create a WordprocessingDocument Object
-In the Open XML SDK, the [WordprocessingDocument](/dotnet/api/documentformat.openxml.packaging.wordprocessingdocument) class represents a
+In the Open XML SDK, the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> class represents a Word document package.
+To work with a Word document, first create an instance of the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument>
-Word document package.
-To work with a Word document, first create an instance of the **WordprocessingDocument** class from the document, and then work with that instance.
+class from the document, and then work with that instance.
 Once you create the instance from the document, you can then obtain access to the main document part that contains the text of the document.
 Every Open XML package contains some number of parts.
-At a minimum, a **WordProcessingDocument** must contain a main document part that acts as a container for the main text of the document.
+At a minimum, a <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> must contain a main document part that acts as a container for the main text of the document.
 The package can also contain additional parts.
 Notice that in a Word document, the text in the main document part is represented in